timabell/timwise.co.uk/_posts/2019-10-08-why-i-open-sourced-schemaexplorer.md

 services.

-The idea was that if I could get enough yearly subscribers to the software then I caould get balsamiq-like success and focus on making it better and better for the people using it.
+The idea was that if I could get enough yearly subscribers to the software then I could get balsamiq-like success and focus on making it better and better for the people using it.

 # Why open source now?